-D. The Order retains provisions for the safe transport and use of recycled water from possible future recycled water fill stations.
-If the Discharger chooses to establish recycled water fill stations, the Order requires the Discharger to amend its Rules and Regulations for Recycled Water Use and implement measures to ensure that the use and transport of recycled water from the fill stations complies with the Uniform Statewide Recycling Criteria, and is protective of public health and the environment.
+- A. The discharge of disinfected tertiary treated recycled water from the Facility will occur at reuse sites in the Mission San Diego HSA.
+The use of recycled water in the approved HAs has the potential to offset potable water demands. - B. The Order has provisions for the safe transport and use of recycled water from proposed recycled water fill stations.
+The Order requires the Discharger to develop Rules and Regulations for Recycled Water Use and implement measures to ensure the use and transport of recycled water from the fill stations complies with the Uniform Statewide Recycling Criteria4 and is protective of public health and the environment.

-I. FACILITY DESCRIPTION
+II.
+FACILITY DESCRIPTION